 Practice Honesty for the Holidays

 Honesty isn’t just something you do for other people; it’s something that you do for yourself, as well.
 Being honest and open with loved ones is key, and so is being honest with yourself.
-If you are having a hard time this holiday season and are in danger of relapsing, if you have relapsed, or if you think you need to check into a rehab program for the first time, reach out for help by calling 800-654-0987.
-Our counselors are available to consult with you 24 hours a day, seven days a week.
+If you are having a hard time this holiday season and are in danger of relapsing, if you have relapsed, or if you think you need to check into a rehab program for the first time, find resources in your state.

 Over 20 million Americans are suffering with a substance use disorder, but only ten percent of them are receiving the treatment they need.
 Help close the treatment gap by seeking help for yourself, and start giving yourself more things to be grateful for, starting today.